-Create a BizTalk Service project, as described in Create a BizTalk Service Project.
+Create a BizTalk Service project, as described in Get started with a Visual Studio project.

-Add components to the BizTalk Service project, as described in various topics under Configure Rich Messaging Endpoints on Azure.
+Add components to the BizTalk Service project, as described in various topics under Create Rich Messaging Endpoints on Azure.

-Click the Connector component under the Bridges category on the Toolbox.
+Select Connector under the Bridges category on the Toolbox.

-Take the mouse pointer to the right-end of the component (marked by a red dot when you move the cursor over the component) that will act as the source of the message.
-The mouse pointer changes to show a small “S” sign denoting that this component will add the source of the message.
-Click and hold the mouse at the dot, drag it to the left end of the target component (at this point the cursor will change again to show a small “T” denoting the target), and then release the mouse.
-The two components will now be connected.
+Take the mouse pointer to the right-end of the component (marked by a red dot when you move the cursor over the component) that acta as the source of the message.
+The mouse pointer changes to show a small “S” sign denoting that this component adds the source of the message.
+Click and hold the mouse at the dot, drag it to the left end of the target component (at this point the cursor changes again to show a small “T” denoting the target), and then release the mouse.
+The two components are now connected.
 Note that you can connect one source component to more than one target component.

 Note For the current milestone, a message flow must always start with either a XML One-Way Bridge or a XML Request-Reply Bridge.
 After that, you can route the message to any component, as long as you adhere to the constraints.
 The constraints are listed at Constraints on Using an XML One-Way Bridge and Constraints on Using an XML Request Reply Bridge.